ResearchProspective Research Students

 Doctor of Philosophy (PhD)

-A PhD is normally in the region of 80,000, and no more than 100,000, and is usually completed within three years full-time or six years part-time.
+A PhD is normally in the region of 80,000 words and no more than 100,000 words, and is usually completed within three years full-time or six years part-time.

 In both cases you will be examined through your thesis and by viva voce examination.
-All students who have not already completed a relevant Masters degree, or other appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
+All students who have not already completed appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
 This will provide you with a firm grounding for your research project.

-These programmes offered are awarded by the University of Surrey.
+These programmes offered are currently awarded by the University of Surrey.

 Pre-registration with St Mary's

-This is a preparatory stage to develop your proposal for application to full registration.
+This is a preparatory stage to develop your proposal for application to full registration (if required).